bobpies/matchering/README.md

 2. **Processing**: Wait while the system generates masterings for each reference
 3. **Compare**: Hover over mastering areas to preview, click to choose your favorite
 4. **Rank**: View the ranking chart that updates in real-time below the comparison
-5. **Download**: Download your favorite masterings as WAV 16-bit, WAV 24-bit, or 24-bit without the limiter applied
+5. **Download**: Download your favorite masterings as WAV 16-bit, WAV 24-bit, 24-bit without the limiter, or 24-bit without the limiter but normalized

 ### Expert Limiter Controls